 Kouyoumdjian’s score uses these recorded testimonies as integral compositional elements, and draws on folk-music and contemporary-music practices.
 She says: “I come from refugee parents forced to immigrate to the U.S. as a consequence of the Lebanese Civil War.
 And my parents come from refugee parents forced to escape to Lebanon from Turkey during the Armenian genocide of 1915.
 Experiences like Milad Yousufi’s resonate with me, and topics of wartime, genocide, and one’s relationship to ‘home’ have played a large role in my music.”
 Kevork Mourad’s extraordinary hand drawings animate the narrative, evoke the journeys of the participants, and serve as a physical element with which Alarm Will Sound’s musicians interact.

-EMPAC has commissioned Alarm Will Sound’s staged performance of Paper Pianos as part of the 2021 season, and will provide the artists with multiple production residencies to develop the visual and theatrical elements.
-The work will premiere at EMPAC in September 2021 in the center’s 400-seat proscenium theater—a venue that incorporates theatrical technology and capabilities previously found only in the most advanced stage spectacles.
+EMPAC has commissioned Alarm Will Sound’s staged performance of Paper Pianos and will provide the artists with multiple production residencies to develop the visual and theatrical elements.
+The work will premiere here at EMPAC in our 400-seat proscenium theater—a venue that incorporates theatrical technology and capabilities previously found only in the most advanced stage spectacles.
 As quiet as a recording studio with the infrastructure of an HD video studio, the low stage and superb acoustics allows for tangible proximity between audience and performers.

 Paper Pianos is a vivid, compelling and evocative contemplation of global issues expressed through individual stories of loss and transcendence.
 The live performance of narrative, music, theatricality and visual gesture engages audiences viscerally in one of the pressing problems of today’s world, distilled down to the heartfelt immediacy of real-life experience.